 Xinhua Silk Road: Peach farmers in E. China's Mengyin embrace peachy lives

 BEIJING, Aug.
-16, 2022 /CNW/ -- With the flourishing peach industry, local farmers in Menyin County in east China's Shandong Province enjoy both the sweet peach aroma and handsome incomes during the summertime.
+17, 2022 /PRNewswire/ -- With the flourishing peach industry, local farmers in Menyin County in east China's Shandong Province enjoy both the sweet peach aroma and handsome incomes during the summertime.

 Boasting favorable geographic conditions, Mengyin has dedicated to peach industry since 1980s.
 Forty years on, it has become the largest county in the country in terms of peach planting area and peach output.